 The balustrade-design poured concrete guardrails on both sides of the bridge deck were of particular concern for maintaining the bridge’s appearance.
 Because the deck was widened to the south, the north side of the bridge was left unchanged and the entire north spandrel wall and guardrail were protected and left in place.
 For the south guardrail, the team decided to replicate the bridge’s original panel-designed, poured concrete guardrail.
 To comply with highway crash standards, new “transparent” steel traffic rails were built to protect the historic concrete rails according to current design load and geometry requirements.
 These two-foot-high guardrails were designed so as not to interfere with the exterior view of the bridge.

 Roadway Conditions Improved with Additional Modifications

 Designing the bridge went hand-in-hand with an analysis of roadway conditions.
 The road needed to be brought up to current design standards and several alignment adjustments were analyzed within the existing roadway constraints to devise a solution to this challenge.
 This analysis resulted in the modification of roadway curves, the bridge’s increased width, and the addition of the steel guardrails.

-All planning, design, and construction were coordinated with the Iowa DOT, the State Historical Society of Iowa, and Greene County.
-This rehabilitation, while preserving a vanishing piece of Iowa history, will continue to serve motorists for decades to come.
+All planning, design, and construction were coordinated by the Shuck-Britson and Snyder & Associates design teams with the Iowa Department of Transportation (DOT), the State Historical Society of Iowa, and Greene County officials.
+This rehabilitation, while preserving a vanishing piece of Iowa history, will now continue to serve motorists for decades to come.